Structured vs. unstructured data: which one is better for SEO?

 Google uses structured data to create an advanced filter feature that includes thousands of websites.

 If you want your job result to appear in this location, you must include the appropriate markup and ensure it is as comprehensive as possible.
-This also applies ro results for recipes, events, etc.
+This also applies to results for recipes, events, etc.

 AMP (Accelerated Mobile Pages)